imagexd/imagexd.github.io/about/index.md

 **ImageXD** aims to:

-- Fosters a cross-disciplinary community of image processing experts from academia, research, and industry.
+- Foster a cross-disciplinary community of image processing experts from academia, research, and industry.
-- Develops a shared understanding of each other's use of image processing data, algorithms, and software.
+- Develop a shared understanding of each other's use of image processing data, algorithms, and software.
-- Learn from one another, through tutorials, and collaborative work sessions, about available tools and methods, and the applicability of these to various discipline-specific problems.
+- Help us learn from one another, through tutorials, and collaborative work sessions, about available tools and methods, and the applicability of these to various discipline-specific problems.